etijskens/IIp/docs/setup.rst

     ssh -v[v[v]] <userid>@login1-leibniz.hpc.uantwerpen.be -i </path/to/your/private-key>

 This produces a lot more output that may help you to pinpoint the origin of the failure.
-This certainly helps when the problem is the location of keys or configuration files.

 Unprotected private key file error
 """"""""""""""""""""""""""""""""""